 I’m absolutely sure you will have fun cooking these 2 recipes with your family, 5-Dip Potato Wedges and Potato Waffle Chocolate.
 The ingredients are easy to find and the recipes itself will not cost you too much time in the kitchen.
 2 recipes for fun-loving foodies who find pleasure in eating potato dishes like me.

-What do you think of these US Potato Board recipes
+What do you think of these US Potato Board recipes?

 Share with me your thoughts! 🙂